jmcantrell/arch-bootstrap/README.md

 It serves as a good overview of the installation process.
 As `./bin` is now in `PATH`, feel free to execute each step separately to verify they're working as intended.

-The commands can also be useful outside of the context of installation (e.g., troubleshooting a system, see `./scripts/mount` and `./scripts/umount`).
+The commands can also be useful outside of the context of installation (e.g., troubleshooting a system, see `./scripts/`).

 ### Initialize the SSH server